 AKC Standard

-The color shall be a pure steel blue.
+The color shall be pure steel blue.
 White markings on the chest and toes are not desirable.

 Additional Notes

 Blue Danes are very popular due to their striking appearance.
-Italian Greyhounds, American Pit Bulls, Poodles, Shar-pei, Irish Wolfhounds are examples of other breeds where blue coats can be found.
+Italian Greyhounds, American Pit Bulls, Poodles, Shar-pei, and Irish Wolfhounds are examples of other breeds where blue coats can be found.

 Those unfamiliar with Great Danes will often mistake a blue Dane for a Weimaraner due to the similar appearance of their coats.